 - Abide by the course rules and markings.
 No shortcutting, cutting corners, going off trail, etc. Follow the marked course.
 If you accidentally go off course, you must return to the spot where you left the course and continue on from there to have an official finish time.

-- If the race states there is no crew or spectator access, you are responsible to ensure you crew or spectators do not go to that area of the course.
+- If the race states there is no crew or spectator access, you are responsible to ensure your crew or spectators do not go anywhere on the course, other than where it is explicitly allowed.
 This is usually a requirement of a race permit and violation of this condition could result in the race not being continued in the future.
+This also means that runners cannot accept aid from anyone along the course, other than at the aid stations.
+Taking aid outside of an aid station is grounds for disqualification.

 - No dogs allowed on course or within 50 feet of the aid stations.
 Well-behaved and leashed dogs are welcome at the start/finish.
 Keep an eye on them as they will be keeping their eyes on the food we’re serving.

 - No drugs.
 We follow the rules set by USATF.
 Do not consume, inject, inhale, or put any banned substance in or on your body before or during a race.